fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 ## 5: Milk
 This week we're learning to read quickly and extract the main point from a food book.
-The main topic is how the production and distribution and consumption of milk changed in the late 19th and early 20th centuries as cities grew in size (both demographically and physically), pushing dairy farms farther from cities and needing to scale up.
+The main topic is how the production and distribution and consumption of milk changed in the late 19th and early 20th centuries as cities grew in size (both demographically and physically), pushing dairy farms farther from cities and also needing to scale up.
+We'll see how a lot of what we take for granted with milk---as a natural, wholesome, and safe food---has a surprisingly contested history behind it.

 ### Feb 14
 - Kendra Smith-Howard, _Pure and Modern Milk_, 1--11; 12--35; 36--66.

 ### Feb 16
-- Kendra Smith-Howard, _Pure and Modern Milk_, 67--97; 98--120.
+- Kendra Smith-Howard, _Pure and Modern Milk_, 67--97.

 ### Feb 18
 NO CLASS!